robhagemans/pcbasic/INSTALL.md

         python -m pcbasic

-To build the supporting binaries for Windows, please refer to the compilation instructions for [SDL2](https://www.libsdl.org/), [SDL2_gfx](http://www.ferzkopp.net/wordpress/2016/01/02/sdl_gfx-sdl2_gfx/) and [ANSI|pipe](http://github.com/robhagemans/ansipipe/).
-You will need a C compiler such as [MinGW](http://mingw.org/) or [Microsoft Visual Studio](https://www.visualstudio.com/).

 #### Building `SDL2_gfx.dll` on Windows with MinGW GCC ###
-This plugin is needed if
-you want to use the SDL2 interface with smooth scaling.
+The [SDL2_gfx](http://www.ferzkopp.net/wordpress/2016/01/02/sdl_gfx-sdl2_gfx/) plugin is needed if you want to use the SDL2 interface with smooth scaling.
 Most Linux distributions will include this with their pysdl2 package.
 On Windows, you will need to compile from source.
-The official distribution includes a solution file for Microsoft Visual Studio;
+The official distribution includes a solution file for [Microsoft Visual Studio](https://www.visualstudio.com/);
-for those who prefer to use the MinGW GCC compiler, follow these steps:
+for those who prefer to use the [MinGW](http://mingw.org/) GCC compiler, follow these steps:

 1. Download and unpack the SDL2 binary, the SDL2 development package for MinGW and the SDL2_gfx source code archive.
 Note that the SDL2 development package contains several subdirectories for different architectures.
 You'll need the 32-bit version in `i686-w64-mingw32/`